skyline-emu/skyline/README.md

 </h1>

 <p align="center">
-    <i>Skyline is an experimental Nintendo Switch emulator for ARMv8 Android devices, licensed under GPLv3.
-Please refer to the <a href="https://github.com/skyline-emu/skyline/blob/master/LICENSE">license file</a> for more information.
+    <i>Skyline is an experimental emulator that runs on ARMv8 Android devices and emulates the functionality of a Nintendo Switch™ system.
 Skyline currently does not run any games, nor Homebrew.
-It has no graphical output as of now.</i><br/><br>
+It's licensed under GPLv3.
+Please refer to the <a href="https://github.com/skyline-emu/skyline/blob/master/LICENSE">license file</a> for more information.</i><br/><br>
 </p>

 ### Contact